toolongdontread/ImageClassification/README.md

 # ImageClassification
-This is a CNN model aims to specify 20 classes of cars.
+This is a CNN model which aims to specify 20 classes of cars.
 Of course it can specify other things.
 But you have to use the ```train2.py``` to train your own data.

 ## Preparation
 1. Install python to your PC (Remember to add it to PATH)